mevers/WGS_CN/README.md

 Copy numbers are estimated from a comparison of mean coverage across the rDNA/mtDNA and the autosomal DNA.
 For details see [Qian et al., Bioinformatics 33, 1399 (2017)](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btw835) and [Ding et al., PLoS Genet.
 14, e1005306 (2015)](https://www.ncbi.nlm.nih.gov/pubmed/26172475).

 Note that neither raw sequencing nor reference data are provided, and as such the repository does not constitute a self-contained, reproducible analysis workflow.
-Please contact Maurits Evers [Maurits Evers](mailto:maurits.evers@anu.edu.au) for details.
+Please contact [Maurits Evers](mailto:maurits.evers@anu.edu.au) for details.

 # Genome reference